-Alongside Naturopathy, Traditional Chinese Medicine, Massage, Psychology and Perinatal Counselling, Whole Health Osteopathy looks forward to supporting you through this magical time.
+Supporting team care alongside Naturopathy, Traditional Chinese Medicine, Massage, Psychology and Perinatal Counselling, Whole Health Osteopathy looks forward to supporting you through this magical time.
 Here are my top ten tips on how to stay healthy during your pregnancy:

 Eat little and often.
 Regulating your blood sugar level will help with nausea and fatigue particular in early pregnancy.
-Even though your body may crave junk type food (high sugar and high fat) you'll definitely felt the benefits of eating good food.
+Even though your body may crave junk type food (high sugar and high fat) you'll feel the benefits of eating good food.
 So although you can eat cakes and donuts in moderation, try to fix your sugar cravings with various fruits and fat cravings with good fatty products like avocados and cheese.
 If you are experiencing sickness and nausea where you can’t eat then I would recommend acupressure nausea bands (available in most pharmacies) and boiled sweets throughout the day.

 Keep hydrated.
 This is so simple yet effective.
 If you drink plenty of water (try for 6-8 glasses a day) your whole body will feel the benefits.
 When I say water I mean water because juices, fizzy drinks, tea, coffee etc. won’t rehydrate you in the same way.

 Exercise or just move regularly.
-I know some expecting mums are nervous about exercising during pregnancy especially in the early stages and this is totally understandable, but it is actually quite safe.
+I know some expecting mums are nervous about exercising during pregnancy, especially in the early stages and this is understandable, but it is quite safe.
 If your body is used to a particular exercise then it is safe to continue at that intensity for as long as you feel comfortable (within reason… no contact sports please).
 Just make sure you ease up on any form of exercise that will make you overheat, feel dizzy or faint.
 If you are not used to exercise don’t be afraid to do some gentle movement and exercise to help your circulation and energy.

 Take vitamin and mineral supplements.
 Booking in with Phoebe Thomas, our Naturopath, to find out what supplements will best support your body through pregnancy.
 I would recommend pregnancy supplements from the start, don’t wait to be told you are lacking something later on.

-Lay in the sun – Hopefully at some point in your 9 months there will be some sunshine.
-Laying out in sun is controversial and remember your skin may react differently to UV rays when you pregnant so continue to take sun protection precautions.
+Lay in the sun – Hopefully, at some point in your 9 months there will be some sunshine.
+Laying out in the sun is controversial and remember your skin may react differently to UV rays when you are pregnant so continue to take sun protection precautions.
 However, from a bone and foetal development point of view it is really hard to get enough vitamin D from your diet so get out there and get some sunshine if you can!